Other sections in Bowland:

 3. The following financial details:

 All applications will be treated in the strictest confidence and details will be shared with the awarding committee.
-Decisions on Awards will be made during the Summer Term 2017 and payments will be made termly, starting after registration in Michaelmas term.
+Decisions on Awards will be made during the Summer Term and payments will be made termly, starting after registration in the following Michaelmas term.

 Awards are made without any commitment to renewal in subsequent years; however, recipients are eligible to reapply.